-- (1) If, on an application by the Attorney General, the Royal Court certifies that an offence committed outside Jersey was sexually aggravated, the offender becomes subject to the notification requirements of this Law. - (2) The Royal Court must not certify that the offence was sexually aggravated unless it is satisfied, on the information available to it - - (a) that the offence was sexually motivated; or and the Court is also satisfied that the offender poses a risk of sexual harm to the public or any particular person or persons.
+- (1) If, on an application by the Attorney General, the Royal Court certifies that an offence committed outside Jersey was sexually aggravated, the offender becomes subject to the notification requirements of this Law. - (2) The Royal Court must not certify that the offence was sexually aggravated unless it is satisfied, on the information available to it - (a) that the offence was sexually motivated; or - (b) that at, before or after the time of committing the offence the offender's actions included a sexual element directly connected with the commission of the offence, and the Court is also satisfied that the offender poses a risk of sexual harm to the public or any particular person or persons.